 Opening Meditation – Resting as Consciousness

-To ensure that Mandala Innerwork sessions are as focused and effective as possible right from the beginning, they usually include some some of ‘opening meditation’ – a process to find, and familiarise ourselves with, Presence, or embodied Consciousness, before engaging with psychological parts.
-We do not have to be rigid about this.
-We can work with whatever healing process wants to happen – what ever wants to be known – and often that means spending the whole session exploring the experience of Presence.
+To ensure that Mandala Innerwork sessions are as focused and effective as possible right from the beginning, they usually include some form of opening meditation – a process to find, and familiarise ourselves with, Presence, or embodied Consciousness, before engaging with psychological parts.
+We can work with whatever healing process wants to happen however – whatever wants to be known.

-The short opening meditation – usually a meditation guided by the ‘companion’ or coach.
-Consciousness is always there for us, and the ability to make use of this fact for our own mental and emotional stability, by regularly resting as embodied Consciousness, is, in and of itself, extremely powerfully supportive of psychological healing.
+For those new to the process, the opening meditation is a guided one – guided by the ‘companion’ or coach.
+To recognise that Consciousness is always there for us, and to develop the ability to make use of this fact for our own mental and emotional stability, by regularly resting as embodied Consciousness, is, in and of itself, very powerfully supportive of psychological healing.
 By familiarising ourselves with the experience of Consciousness, we make the work with psychological parts very much easier, because Consciousness gives us a benevolent and accepting place from which to objectively observe and reflect on our parts, and connect with their feelings and needs.